Lycos-Novation/PyEngine4-Docs/engine/components/collision_component.rst

 Editor
 ------

-In the editor, you can change if object is solid with a checkbox and specify a callback by giving the name of component and the function will be called.
+In the editor, you can change the size of collision, if the object is solid with a checkbox and specify a callback by giving the name of component and the function will be called.

 Script
 ------